Thailand Food Guide

 Sato (สาโท)

-A traditional rice wine, often homemade in rural areas.
-It has a slightly sweet and sour flavor and a relatively low alcohol content.
+A traditional rice wine, often made at home in rural areas.
+It's slightly sweet and sour, with fairly low alcohol.

 Lao Khao (เหล้าขาว)